Research Interests

 Current efforts are related to

-- Robust control theory for fluid dynamics;
+- Robust and optimal control theory for fluid dynamics;

-- Modeling and control of hypersonic flight;
+- Modeling, optimization, and control of hypersonic flight systems;

 - Unsteady aerodynamics and separation control.